 For downloadable maps and guides, check out our ‘Walking Guide’.

 4. Enjoy seasonal food at a local pub

 You can experience something a bit different at a Suffolk Coast pub this winter...

 After a walk along the windswept beach at Dunwich, find a table next to the fire at The Ship, or travel a couple of miles inland and enjoy a course or two at The Westleton Crown.

 Just a short drive from the riverside town of Woodbridge, The Ufford Crown is a great option for a family meal or Sunday lunch, or book a table at The Unruly Pig; with cosy wood burners and original beams it's the ideal place to tuck into some of Suffolk's finest fayre after a winter walk, in fact it was featured in The Financial Times ‘5 of the Best: Pubs with Walks.'

-Spend a day birdwatching and walking in the Deben Peninsula followed by a meal at The Sorrel Horse or The Alderton Swan or head down the coast to Walberswick and snuggle up and enjoy a pint and dinner at The Bell or The Anchor.
+Spend a day birdwatching and walking in the Deben Peninsula followed by a meal at The Sorrel Horse or head down the coast to Walberswick and snuggle up and enjoy a pint and dinner at The Bell or The Anchor.

 For more pubs, restaurants and places to eat inspiration on The Suffolk Coast, head to our 'Food & Drink' guide.

 The Suffolk Coast is a dog-friendly destination year-round, but during the summer months, there are restrictions on some of the beaches.
 Not the case in winter!
 Your 4-legged friend can enjoy a paddle in the North Sea, a roll around in the sand and a game of fetch right along the coast.
 Not forgetting spots such as Rendlesham Forest, Beccles Common, Halesworth Millenium Green and the riverside walk in Woodbridge, should you prefer to stay away from those bracing sea winds!